Achievable logoAchievable logo

 Restricted accounts

 When an account falls below 50% equity, it becomes restricted.
-Restricted accounts sound harsher than they are in reality.
-When an account is below 50% equity, half of any sales proceeds must be used to pay back borrowed funds (another way of saying reduce the debit balance).
+Restricted accounts sound harsher than they are.
+When equity is below 50%, half of any sales proceeds must be used to repay borrowed funds (in other words, to reduce the debit balance).

-We didn’t discuss this in the examples we covered, but investors don’t always use their sales proceeds to pay down the debit balance.
-In an unrestricted account, an investor could sell securities and withdraw the cash, even with an outstanding debit balance.
-However, this changes when equity goes below 50%.
+In an unrestricted account, an investor could sell securities and withdraw the cash even with an outstanding debit balance.
+That changes once equity drops below 50%.

 Minimum maintenance for short accounts

-The same philosophy behind minimum maintenance for long accounts applies to short accounts, but there are some differences in approach.
-The biggest difference is the amount; short accounts must always maintain at least 30% equity (not 25% like long accounts).
-If equity falls below 30%, the investor or broker-dealer must move to remedy the situation.
-Let’s work through an example together:
+The same basic idea applies to short margin accounts: minimum maintenance helps prevent the account from becoming so undercollateralized that the broker-dealer can’t be repaid.
+The key difference is the required level.
+Short accounts must maintain at least 30% equity (not 25% as in long accounts).
+If equity falls below 30%, the investor or broker-dealer must act to correct it.

 An investor has an already established margin account with a credit balance of $52,000 and a short market value of $20,000.
 The account value rises to $45,000.
 What is the equity amount (in $ and % form)?